-No voice left unheard "e-People is the government portal that allows citizens to file complaints online."
+"e-People is the government portal that allows citizens to file complaints and to participate government decision-making process online."

 Integrated Government Call Center (#110)

 Those who want to obtain information on civil services provided by any administrative agencies can call 110, the phone number of the Integrated Government Call Center, anywhere in Korea.
 With this service, the ACRC ensures maximum convenience for people who use public services and is opening a new chapter in offering customer-oriented administrative service.